Heat Stroke in Babies

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 A baby can get sick due to numerous environmental reasons or internal body function problems.
 One key aspect of measuring health is monitoring the baby’s internal body temperature.
 Much like an adult’s body, if the temperature goes out of control, your baby could have a heat stroke.
 In these circumstances, if you aren’t careful, your baby could suffer grave consequences.
 One of the first steps to combating this condition is understanding it.

 Video: Heat Stroke in Babies – Causes, Signs & How to Treat Them

-A human body has a regulated internal temperature, this keeps the blood flowing, organs healthy and helps keep you fit.
-Your baby’s body is still growing but it still has an automated system to keep the temperature in check and a system for cooling down.
+A human body has a regulated internal temperature, this keeps the blood flowing, organs healthy, and helps keep you fit.
+Your baby’s body is still growing, but it still has an automated system to keep the temperature in check and a system for cooling down.
 When this system is compromised, your baby is at risk of an unregulated rise in body temperature.
 This can be extremely dangerous and potentially fatal.
-When your baby’s body begins to overheat beyond their control and doesn’t cool down it is known as a heat stroke.
+When your baby’s body begins to overheat beyond control and doesn’t cool down, it is known as a heat stroke.

 Causes of Heat Stroke in Infants

-A key aspect of fighting a heat stroke is to understand the causes of a heat stroke, a few of these include
+A key aspect of fighting a heat stroke is to understand its causes.
+Here are a few of them:

 - Extremely high external temperature